wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

     ![Deployment progress](../assets/img/tutorials/rest-api/deployment-progress.png){.cInlineImage-full}

-Once the API is deployed, the **Development** card indicates that the API is running as shown below.
+Once the API is deployed, the **Development** card indicates that the API is active as shown below.

 ![Deployed API](../assets/img/tutorials/rest-api/deployed-api.png){.cInlineImage-full}